saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

    f.
 In the new VS Code window of the newley created app from steps a-f above, navigate to the **Teams Toolkit** icon on the left hand side of the screen.

+   **Note:** steps g-i should be for completed for a user's environment that does not have admin access to the Microsoft Teams Admin Center.
+If users have a M365 tenant withadmin access perform steps j-m instead.

    g.
 Under the **Accounts** section, click **Sign in to Microsoft 365**.
 A new window in your browser will open.
 Login using the credentials provided.

    h.
 Navigate back to the VS Code page of your app.
 You should now see a green check mark by the words **Custom App Upload Enabled** under **Accounts.

    i.
 Under the **Accounts** section, click **Sign in to Azure**.
 Click **OK** on every pop up window.
 A new window in your browser will open.
 Login using the credentials provided.

+   For users who have a M365 tenant with admin access to the Microsoft Teams Admin Center, please perform the following steps instead of steps g-i above:

+   j.
+Sign into https://admin.teams.microsoft.com with your admin credentials.

+   k.
+Go to **Teams apps** on the sidebar, and then select **Setup policies**.

+   l.
+Select the **Global (Org-wide default)** policy, and then turn on the **Upload custom apps** toggle.

+   m.
+Scroll down and select the **Save** button to save your changes.
+Your tenant will now allow custom app sideloading.

-4. Navigate to **src/prompts/chat/skprompt.txt** in the VS Code window of your app.
+5. Navigate to **src/prompts/chat/skprompt.txt** in the VS Code window of your app.
 Delete any text in the file and paste the following:
  "The following is a conversation with an AI assistant, who is an expert on answering questions over the given context.

 Responses should be in a short journalistic style with no more than 80 words."